What is Nutritional Therapy and Do I Need It?

 Some people ask me, “If I follow a healthy diet why do I need to take supplements?”
 Or “Won’t my multivitamin from the local health food shop be enough?”

-It is possible to feel well through diet alone.
-However, most people who do not feel in 100 percent good health will benefit from some degree of supplementation.
-In addition to the points mentioned above, there are many individual factors that will dramatically increase your needs for certain vitamins.
+Not everyone needs to take supplements and I don’t ever advise longterm high dose supplementation.
+However, most people who do not feel in 100 percent good health will benefit from some degree of temporary supplementation.
+There are many individual factors that will dramatically increase your needs for certain vitamins.
 For example stress, intensive exercise, alcohol consumption, infections, heavy menstruation, diarrhoea or prolonged use of certain medications.
 Each of these factors means that you use up larger than usual amounts of specific nutrients.